rstdoc/rstdoc/src/readme.rst

 Many companies use `DOCX`_ and thus produce an information barrier.
 Working with text is more integrated in the (software) development process.
-A final format can be `DOCX`_, but, at least during development, text should be used.
+A final format can be `DOCX`_, but, at least during development, text is better.

 `Sphinx`_ is an extension of `Docutils`_ used for many (software) projects, but it does not support creation of `DOCX`_ files, which certain companies demand.